pletfix/docs/en/models.md

         }
     }

-TODO: Remove one of the two variants in the example above.

 <a name="polymorphic"></a>
 #### Polymorphic Relations {.method}

 Polymorphic relations allow a model to belong to more than one other model on a single association.
 For example, you might have a picture that belongs to either an employee or a product.
 First, let's examine the table structure required to build this relationship:

 ![Polymorphic-Relations](https://raw.githubusercontent.com/pletfix/docs/master/images/polymorphic.png)